Creative-Computing-Fall-2015/Third-Class/README.md

 See the Third Assignment repository!

+# Cool Stuff

+- PS1 Art Book Fair: http://momaps1.org/nyabf/ go to this. it will be awesome.

 # NEXT WEEK!

 We're going to cover just a bit more CSS and then start programming!